This site is under review and ongoing construction.Proceed with care, caution, or a sense of humor.

 Recent articles in the news suggest therapists are professionally disallowed, unable to even discuss alternative theories involving the spiritual side of mankind.
 They even say pointedly, “We’re not even trying to cure anyone,” in order to stay on the professionally favored side of free speech as well as religion, and actually assist clients navigating between identity, belief, a range of “scientific” best practices”.

 It’s an interesting admission: Mental Health as a profession isn’t even trying to “cure” anyone.
-Only create an open dialogue.
+Only create the appearence of an open dialogue.

 The law, both broad and narrowly applied at the same time, presumes that the secular theory is the hot point issue of gender, for example.
 I disagree.
 The hot point is that constitutional protections extend equal consideration.
 The means that secularly driven theory and all the medical consensus in the world can’t vote itself into existance.
 There is no constitutional protection favoring secular bias.
 And therefor nothing that should allow the damaging notions of external evidence, observation, consensus, and practice to exclude the religious or faith based theories of divine origin and internal spiritual health or injury, as an equal possibility.